-2. Capital financing
+2. Capital Financing

 Borrowing costs on the Council's current debt are largely known in advance since the Council's long-term borrowing is generally at fixed rates.
-For 2021/22 new borrowing of £1,061,000 is proposed to help finance the General Fund capital programme.
-The Council will seek low cost borrowing from other sources including the Public Works Loan Board, Municipal Bonds Agency or other local authorities.
+For 2022/23 new prudential borrowing of £1,144,400 is proposed to help finance the General Fund capital programme.
+The Council will seek low cost borrowing from other sources including the Public Works Loan Board (PWLB), Municipal Bonds Agency and/or other local authorities.
+However, financing of capital schemes will also be dependent upon the availability of capital receipts.